 You need to have a brooder and a source of heat, preferably a 250 watt infrared light that can provide up to 95 degrees of ambient temperature.
 Know you will need to regulate and reduce the temperature by 5 degrees each week until the chicks are ready to move outside to the chicken coop.

 Make sure you install a chick feeder and waterer in the brooder.
 Be sure that the brooder also has the right kind of absorbent bedding.
 Many would opt for the newspaper or paper towels but these are not simply absorbent enough considering the high volume of poop chicks can produce in a day.

 The most ideal would be pine shavings about an inch thick.
 It is easier to manage pine shavings.
 Pine shavings also help to control odor and to eradicate the risk of the chicks slipping which is common in newspaper-lined brooders.
 However, there are several health risks to using pine shavings for chickens.
 While the shavings are absorbent, sand, hay or straw may be a better coop floor material.

 For matured chickens there are fewer pointers to worry about.
 To better manage everything, the following is subdivided into daily and monthly activities to make sure the chickens are taken care of properly.

-- Make sure to collect the eggs daily and refrigerate them if you do not plan to cook them for the day.
+Make sure to collect the eggs daily.
+You can leave them out and do not need to refrigerate them.
 This ensures its freshness and also bars bacteria from contaminating the eggs.